 Give our legal team a call at (856) 619-7786 for a complimentary consultation to work through your case and create an action plan to ensure that we can work together to get you the absolute best compensation possible.

 With over 30 years of legal experience and fierce legal representation, we can ensure that you get what you owed.
-Contact us today at (856) 619-7786 to set up a free consultation.
+Contact the best New Jersey workplace accident lawyers today at (856) 619-7786 to set up a free consultation.

 Who can be sued in a third-party workplace injury lawsuit in New Jersey?

 There are several possible parties that could be responsible for your accident and therefore could be responsible for paying out your compensation.